linode/docs/docs/platform/how-to-build-your-infrastructure-using-Terraform-and-Linode.md

 This guide will showcase Terraform, and its benefits when used in conjuction with Linode's cloud technology.

-{:.caution}
+{{< caution >}}
-> The configurations and commands used in this guide, will result in multiple Linodes being added to your account.
+The configurations and commands used in this guide, will result in multiple Linodes being added to your account.
 Be sure to monitor your account closely using the Linode Manager to avoid unwanted charges.
+{{< /caution >}}

 ## Before You Begin